 What is Xello?
 Students and staff share sentiments

-Sophie Di, Staff Writer
+Sophie Di, Senior Writer

 Whether you have diligently completed your Xello lessons every year, or if you’re planning on starting them all a week before the deadline in senior year, at some point you may have asked yourself: “Why Xello?”